hlrs-vis/osgcal/README.txt

  * Supports normal/bump mapped, two-sided & transparent meshes.
  * Uses different shaders (with minimum of instructions) for different materials.
+ * Uses matrix transforms and non-skinning shader for fast drawing of rigid meshes.
  * Calculates deformations only when bone positions are changed.
- * Uses non-skinning shader for fast drawing of non-deformed meshes.
  * Puts each submesh inside a different osg::Drawable to take advantage of the OSG state sorting.